-(96897,97636,98416,98417,96903,96904,97637,97639,102109,102110)(102195,108219,110196,110207,113876,1138 80,113881).
+(96897,97636,98416,98417,96903,96904,97637,97639,102109,102110)(102195,108219).
 A meta-analysis of 8 clinical trials involving 453 pediatric patients with drug-resistant epilepsy shows that following a ketogenic diet for up to 3 months results in a 5.6-fold greater likelihood of a 50% or greater seizure frequency reduction when compared with following a usual diet (108226).
 An earlier meta-analysis of 4 clinical trials involving 385 similar patients shows similar findings.
 In addition, this analysis shows that there was a 3-fold greater likelihood of achieving seizure freedom when compared with following a usual diet (105882).
-An open-label, clinical trial in infants aged 1-24 months with medication-refractory epilepsy shows that following the classic ketogenic diet for 8 weeks is similarly effective as adding another antiseizure medication for reducing the number of seizures, achieving seizure-freedom, and achieving a 50% or greater reduction in seizures (113881).
-Also, some preliminary clinical research shows that, when added to on-going anti-seizure medication, the modified Atkins diet for 12 weeks is more effective than levetiracetam for increasing the proportion of children with at least a 50% reduction in seizure frequency (110207).

-Some clinical research in children shows that following the more restrictive classic ketogenic diet achieves greater seizure reduction when compared with less restrictive ketogenic diets such as the modified Atkins diet (105660,105882,110197), while other clinical trials show the classic ketogenic diet and the modified Atkins diet are similarly effective for achieving seizure freedom over 3 months of observation (113880) and over 6 months of observation (113876).
-Additionally, the classic ketogenic diet and the modified Atkins diet are similarly effective for achieving seizure frequency reductions of at least 90% (105660,105882,110197,113880), achieving seizure frequency reductions of at least 90% (105660,105882,110197,113880), achieving seizure frequency reductions of at least 50% (113876,113880), and reducing the severity of seizures (113876).
-Approximately 43% of patients were able to discontinue between 1 and 2 antiepileptic medications from their treatment regime after 6 months on both the classic ketogenic diet and the modified Atkins diet (113876).
+Some individual studies in children show that following the more restrictive classical ketogenic diet achieves greater seizure reduction when compared with less restrictive ketogenic diets such as the modified Atkins diet (105660,105882).
 Another individual study in adolescents and young adults shows that increasing the fat content of a ketogenic diet from a ratio of 2 grams of fat per 1 gram of protein plus carbohydrates (2:1 ratio) up to a ratio of 3:1 is no more effective for seizure reduction than the 2:1 ratio diet.
 The 3:1 ratio diet was also associated with lower adherence (108219).